 Saranda along with Ksamili constitute an important urban agglomeration for the entire region.
 Saranda is a primary center for the region and provides some of the most important public services such as hospitals and educational institutions.
-Continued urban expansion, has created the possibility for the city to accomodate a considerable number of hotel structures which have transformed Saranda (together with Ksamili) in one of the most important tourist destinations during the summer season.
+Continued urban expansion, has created the possibility for the city to accomodate a considerable number of hotel structures transformed Saranda which have (together with Ksamili) in one of the most important tourist destinations during the summer season.